-An important documentary about girls and the relationships they have with their bodies.
-Why do so many girls hate their bodies and what can we do about it?
-Taryn Brumfitt, Director of the award winning documentary Embrace explores the body image world through the eyes of young girls.
-What does she see when she walks through a shopping centre?
-What does she hear on the television?
-Who are her role models?
-What can we do to help young girls build a foundation of values that is based on who they are, what they contribute and what they do?
+An important documentary about the relationship children have with their bodies.
+Why do so many boys and girls hate their bodies and what can we do about it?
+Taryn Brumfitt, Director of the award winning documentary Embrace explores the world of body image through the eyes of children.

-Using EMBRACE GIRLS as a tool, we will promote positive body image activism by encouraging girls to be more accepting of who they are, to use positive language regarding their bodies and others, and to help them reconnect with how their body ‘feels’ rather than how it ‘looks’.
+Using EMBRACE KIDS as a tool, we will promote positive body image activism by encouraging boys and girls to be more accepting of who they are, to use positive language regarding their bodies and others, and to help them reconnect with how their body ‘feels’ rather than how it ‘looks’.

 Aims & Objectives

-At the heart of the project is an authentic mission to help people understand the value and power of loving their body from the inside out.
-Embrace’s impact campaign will arm girls with the skills that will make them resilient and unshakeable when bombarded with negative images in the media.
+Embrace’s impact campaign will arm boys and girls with the skills that will make them resilient and unshakeable when bombarded with negative images in the media.

 The impact of our success can be measured in many different ways: